DENON AVR-4306 RECEIVER

 THE MICROPHONES

-CONCLUSION: Denon produced both mics from 2004 to 2006 and switched to a funnel-shaped DMA-409 in 2007.
+Denon produced both mics from 2004 to 2006 and switched to a funnel-shaped DMA-409 in 2007.
 Its been suggested that Denon created the 205 to save money.
 However for Denon release both at the same time and state in print that they are not interchangable seems pretty clear cut.
-I believe the 205 is the mic to use with the AVR-4306.
+The 205 is the mic to use with the AVR-4306.

 MICROPHONE EQ PROCESS